Woolverine94/biniou/README.md

     - Adding [latent-consistency/lcm-sdxl](https://huggingface.co/latent-consistency/lcm-sdxl) to LCM module.

   * 🆕 **2024-02-27** : 🔥 ***Updates on Llava module*** 🔥 : Renaming Llava-1.5 module to Llava, as it now support Llava 1.6 through [cmp-nct/llava-1.6-gguf](https://huggingface.co/cmp-nct/llava-1.6-gguf) model.
 Although it is still pretty slow, it gives very interesting results.

-  * 🆕 **2024-02-24** : 🔥 ***Support for Gemma models in Chatbot module*** 🔥 : Adding models [sayhan/gemma-7b-it-GGUF-quantized](https://huggingface.co/sayhan/gemma-7b-it-GGUF-quantized), [mlabonne/gemma-2b-it-GGUF](https://huggingface.co/mlabonne/gemma-2b-it-GGUF) and the Gemma prompt template.
-These models are quantized versions of the Google Gemma instruct models and uses the same technologies than Google's Gemini.

-  * 🆕 **2024-02-23** : 🔥 ***Textual inversion manager*** 🔥 : Adding a tab to the Globals settings that allow management of textual inversions through the webui.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)